cheelim1/go-temporal-sre/internal/data-enrichment/LEARNINGS.md

 We've implemented integration tests using Temporal's test environment, which provides a controlled environment for testing workflows without starting a real Temporal server.
 Key components:

 - **TestActivities**: A structure that provides test implementations of activities, allowing better control over test behavior
-- **Test Suites**: `DataEnrichmentHappyTestSuite` and `DataEnrichmentSadTestSuite` for testing happy and sad paths
+- **Mock-Based Testing**: Using Temporal's test environment to simulate workflow execution with controlled activity behavior
+- **Workflow Unit Tests**: Testing individual workflows in isolation with mocked dependencies

-### 2. End-to-End Tests (To Be Implemented)
+### 2. End-to-End Tests

-We need to implement end-to-end tests that run workflows in parallel to test the system under more realistic conditions.
-This would involve:

-- Starting multiple workflow executions concurrently
+We've implemented comprehensive end-to-end tests that run workflows using a real Temporal DevServer.
+These tests verify:

+- **Single Customer Processing**: Validates the basic workflow execution for a single customer
+- **Batch Processing**: Tests the main workflow with multiple customers
+- **Error Handling**: Verifies proper handling of activity failures and retries
-- Testing how the system handles concurrent requests
+- **Idempotency**: Tests that workflows with the same ID execute only once, even with concurrent requests

-- Verifying that all workflows complete correctly
+The E2E tests use a real Temporal DevServer and register actual activity implementations, providing a more realistic test environment than mock-based tests.

 ## Key Findings and Issues

-1. **Workflow Implementation Issue**: The `EnrichSingleCustomerWorkflow` doesn't pass the customer ID to the `FetchDemographics` activity, which makes it impossible to determine which customer to fetch demographics for.
-This is a design issue that should be fixed.
+1. **Workflow Implementation Bug (FIXED)**: The `EnrichSingleCustomerWorkflow` wasn't passing the customer ID to the `FetchDemographics` activity, making it impossible to determine which customer to fetch demographics for.
+We fixed this by adding the customer ID parameter to the activity call.

 2. **Test Timeouts**: Long-running workflows can cause test timeouts.
 We addressed this by:
    - Reducing simulated delays in test activities